Kdevop/squat-goals-pern-app/README.md

 This sports Pern app is a Codecademy Portfolio Project implemented using Node.js, Express.js for the backend, Postgres SQL for the database.

-Frontend is implemented using HTNL, CSS, Javascript, react and redux.
+Frontend is implemented using HTNL, CSS, Javascript, React and Redux.

 ## Project Goal:

 In this project, you’ll be coming up with your own topic for a final project.
 This is your chance to bring together everything that you have learned so far to showcase your skills.
-Given that you’ll be coming up with the idea as well as building the web app, make sure to give yourself plenty of time - we recommend at least two weeks to a month, depending on how much time you can work on it each day.

 ## Project Objectives: